בְּרֵאשִׁית

 יז

-to rule the day and in the night, and to separate between light and the darkness.
-And ELOHIM saw that this was good.
+And to dominate/rule in the day and in the night, and to distinguish/separate between light and between darkness.
+And ELOHIM, He saw/looked/inspected, for it was tov/good.

 18